Why Electricity Prices Are Rising in 2026

 - Renewable integration requires new wiring and storage infrastructure

-What Renters Can Actually Do
+What Can Renters Actually Do About Rising Electricity Prices?

 The bad news: You can't stop electricity prices from rising.
 The utilities, the grid operators, and the markets are all bigger than you.